Alchemyst-ai/chrome-extension/README.md

 1. Click the extension icon in Chrome
 2. Enter your Alchemyst API key and click "Save"
-3. Navigate to ChatGPT or Claude.ai
+3. Navigate to ChatGPT, Claude.ai, Gemini, or v0
 4. Use the Alchemyst memory button (next to the input area) to toggle context injection
 5. Type your prompts normally - context will be automatically injected when enabled